-We can configure the module for you by opening JP8, loading the mating connector for the Crystalfontz WR-PWR-Y14 cable in J8, and configuring the ATX firmware functions.
+We can configure the modules for you by closing JP8.
 The modules will be ready to use in your application without modification by you.
 For information, please contact technical support (+1-888-206-9720, techinfo@crystalfontz.com).
 We will provide you with a semi-custom part number.
 A minimum order quantity may apply.